20s and business

 Sitting in my living room writing emails and maybe also watching Homeland because I'm hooked (even though I know it's a scam cause Brody will prolly never get true justice and the drama will never really end..but this is why we watch I suppose) and thinking a lot the last week about how we florists treat each other in this industry.
 I recently was accused of copying someone's designs and basically bullied to not do it again, albeit the content of the accusation was wildly untrue, these thing can still get to you.
 Make you think a lot about how you don't like to be talked to or treated, how you want to make others feel instead.
-And also has made me think a lot about what it means to be original in floral design.
-Unlike painting or graphic design or woodworking we are never working with a blank slate.
+And also, this has made me think a lot about what it means to be original in floral design.
+Unlike painting or graphic design or a myriad of other creative careers, we are never working with a blank slate.
 Our product has done a lot of the work for us and all our "designs" are merely an interpretation.
-I think we collect likes and dislikes over the years from various places and hundreds of people and the result is always what sits in front of us.
+I think we work sort of like a processing machine.
+Gathering preferences and observing uses of color and texture, movement.
+Maybe subconsciously at first (which grows into a very thoughtful obsession), but we intake and then create our version of all those ideas smashed together.
 We all start by attempting to imitate those we admire and along the way find ourselves.
-We impersonate, reflect, and transform.
+We impersonate we reflect and we transform.

 I love this quote by Jim Jarmusch.
 A little more intense than my stance but, nonetheless poignant